boundless-xyz/boundless/docs/src/prover-manual/broker/local_devnet.md

    ```

 6. Test your deployment with the client CLI.
-   You can read more about the client on the [proving request](../market/proving_request.md) page.
+   You can read more about the client on the [proving request][page-requestor-request] page.

    ```console
    RISC0_DEV_MODE=1 RUST_LOG=info,boundless_market=debug cargo run --bin cli -- submit-request request.yaml --wait